jakob-rzeppa/redis-clone-rust/README.md

 ### Architecture

 - A connection spawns a tokio task
-- One writer / multiple readers -> the value that shall be updated can't be read during the operation, but other values are able to be read while a different value is updated
+- Read / write locked individual entries, so multiple values can be read / written to at the same time.
+- The full cache shall only be locked if an entry is being removed or inserted

 ### Requests